neelchauhan/www.neelc.org/content/posts/incus-epel-10.md

 # How to install

-Because COPR builds EPEL by default on CentOS Stream, I was unable to install it on Rocky Linux due to Stream having newer packages.
-So I had to make COPR build it on RHEL+EPEL.
+Because Copr builds EPEL by default on CentOS Stream, I was unable to install it on Rocky Linux due to Stream having newer packages.
+So I had to make Copr build it on RHEL+EPEL.

 So `dnf copr enable` won't work.
 Instead, you have to run the following as root: